Managing Profitability Under CECL Through Loan Pricing (Part 1)

 An NPV analysis aims to answer the question: Is it valuable to the shareholder?
 An important principle is that the accounting rules apply.
 After all, shareholders see the financial statements.
 The timing of different Income Statement line items will have implications for a loan’s NPV.
 Under some CECL approaches, loss reserves could be recognized earlier than under the incurred loss model.
 In our next installment, we offer a data-driven analysis of how CECL adoption could affect loan NPVs and business line profitability.

-Part 2 of this blog will be posted on October 2nd.
+The conclusion of this entry is found in Part 2.
 To learn more about the pitfalls your organization may face when implementing CECL, download a copy of FI’s White Paper titled Four Pitfalls to Avoid During CECL Implementation.
 For more information on FI’s CECL services check out our CECL page.